 Abnormal connections between the blood vessels that take blood to and from the brain is in other words known as Carotid cavernous fistulas (CCFs).
 It is a type of Arteriovenous Fistula, where the arterial blood enters the cavernous sinus with high pressure, and the normal venous return to the cavernous sinus are disrupted.
 CCFs are classified as either indirect or Dural) or direct.
 Indirect CCFs are occurred suddenly and have no known cause.

-Our Vascular Surgeons are good experts in Carotid cavernous fistula treatments with best quality and care
+Our Vascular Surgeons are good experts in Carotid cavernous fistula treatments with the best quality and care

 Direct CCFs may result from:

 Treatments solely depend on the type of CCF.
 General Treatment options may include:

 Our Vascular surgeons give the treatment to the patients, who are having the symptoms of Carotid Cavernous Fistula by the procedure called Embolization.
 Embolization is generally an invasive procedure where the small catheter or a tube is inserted in the groin.
 This is then passed to the blood vessels in the brain which helps to cease the blood flow by guiding the small coils or detachable silicon balloons through the arteries.